Summonshr/Summonshr/README.md

 - [Electron Notebook](https://github.com/Summonshr/electron-notebook): A simple note-taking application built with Electron, Tailwind CSS, and Vue.js.

 I'm also actively contributing to open-source projects, such as [Filamentphp](https://github.com/filamentphp/filament).

+## About Me

+- Banking and Software Professional
+- Experienced with NIC Asia Bank, Citizen Bank, Axis Bank, and Nelito Systems
+- Expertise in banking operations, customer service, and financial systems
+- Proficient in developing cutting-edge software solutions
+- Strong collaborator with a focus on problem-solving

 ## 📫 Let's Connect